 Location: DON 101

-Meeting time: Third Wednesday of the month at 11 a.m. in the radio station, DON 101.
+Meeting time: Every other Wednesday during Activity Period in the radio station, DON 101.

 Why Be a DJ?